mshich1/FRIDA/README.md

 # FRIDA to the Rescue!
-Analyzing Synthetic Data Effectiveness in Common Sense Reasoning for Disaster Response
+Analyzing Synthetic Data Effectiveness in Object-Based Common Sense Reasoning for Disaster Response

 ## Directory
 **Assets:** all the charts made for the paper